kmg731/kmg731/README.md

   resource I could have possibly asked for and I'm beyond excited to dive deeper into it.

 -  Currently, I write most of my projects in C.  I've been playing around a bit with Rust and Go, and also trying to learn some Haskell (functional programming is so interesting, but I can't write anyting productive in Haskell yet).
+As a first project, I usually like to port over an old project that I'm familiar with to get a baseline feel for what the language requires.
+I've been doing this with a lexer in C I wrote which is based off of the Java code from
+   *Crafting Interpreters*.
+There's just something so satisfying when you can type in a string like "10 + 20 * ( 4 / 3 )" and see the program print out each token.

 - My other hobbies mainly center around literature and translation.
 My two main foreign languages are Russian and Japanese and I love to translate literature from both languages when I have some spare time.
 I like to study them when I can.
 I also love doing computer art, like 3D modeling